Alexandros00/cinemagic-tmdb-js-ts/README.md

+> 🚧 Work in progress – actively improving this TypeScript app built with the TMDb API.

 > 🎬 **CineMagic** is a personal project designed to demonstrate frontend development best practices using The Movie Database (TMDb) API.
-It covers a wide range of frontend features such as lazy loading, infinite scroll, modals, search, and responsive design, with TypeScript and Vite.
+It includes features like lazy loading, infinite scroll, search with debounce, dynamic modals, and responsive design – built with TypeScript and Vite.

 # CineMagic App 🎥